 Vice Adm.
 Constantine: Adm. didn’t I see you there a couple days ago?

 Adm.
-Anthony: Oh yes.
-I was passing by your mother’s home, Vice Admiral.
+Anthony: This joke should be revised or removed.
+If they are seen joking this early on the lines go against the tone of them being sinister/enemies to be feared.
+They also probably wouldn’t joke about/undermine one of their mothers in front of their underlings.

 Vice Adm.
 Constantine: (Laughs out loud with a hearty laugh) Adm.
 Anthony, your humor in the direst of times is comforting.
 Your ability to keep your cool when things heat up is why fully trust your ability to command.
 Isn’t that right men?